 What Looks Like Acne But Isn’t?

 If you have stubborn acne that’s not responsive to treatment, it could be another look-alike condition.
 For example, rosacea flare-ups look similar to acne vulgaris since they often share the same signs, including redness, bumps, and sensitive skin.
-Similarly, perioral dermatitis and keratosis pilaris have acne-like symptoms.
+Similarly, perioral dermatitis and keratosis pilaris have similar symptoms.

 Hidradenitis suppurativa (HS) can also be mistaken for acne.
 These deep cysts typically appear in areas of friction like the underarms, groin, or buttocks.
 Seeking prompt care for HS can prevent scarring or the risk of infection.
 Seeing a board-certified dermatologist like Dr. Greene is the best way to get an accurate diagnosis and effective treatment.

-How Does a Dermatologist Treat Acne?
+How Does a Dermatologist Treat It?

 - Prescription topical or oral acne-fighting medications.